TheAlgorithms/Go/README.md

 ---
 ##### Functions:

-1. [`ABS`](./math/binary/abs.go#L10):  ABS - this function return absolute value use binary operation Principle of operation: 1) Get the mask by right shift by the base 2) Base is the size of an integer variable in bits, for example, for int32 it will be 32, for int64 it will be 64 3) For negative numbers, above step sets mask as 1 1 1 1 1 1 1 1 and 0 0 0 0 0 0 0 0 for positive numbers.
+1. [`Abs`](./math/binary/abs.go#L10):  Abs - this function return absolute value use binary operation Principle of operation: 1) Get the mask by right shift by the base 2) Base is the size of an integer variable in bits, for example, for int32 it will be 32, for int64 it will be 64 3) For negative numbers, above step sets mask as 1 1 1 1 1 1 1 1 and 0 0 0 0 0 0 0 0 for positive numbers.
 4) Add the mask to the given number.
 5) XOR of mask + n and mask gives the absolute value.
 2. [`BitCounter`](./math/binary/bitcounter.go#L11):  BitCounter - The function returns the number of set bits for an unsigned integer number
 3. [`IsPowerOfTwo`](./math/binary/checkisnumberpoweroftwo.go#L19):  IsPowerOfTwo This function uses the fact that powers of 2 are represented like 10...0 in binary, and numbers one less than the power of 2 are represented like 11...1.
 Therefore, using the and function:    10...0  & 01...1    00...0 -> 0 This is also true for 0, which is not a power of 2, for which we have to add and extra condition.
 4. [`IsPowerOfTwoLeftShift`](./math/binary/checkisnumberpoweroftwo.go#L26):  IsPowerOfTwoLeftShift This function takes advantage of the fact that left shifting a number by 1 is equivalent to multiplying by 2.
 For example, binary 00000001 when shifted by 3 becomes 00001000, which in decimal system is 8 or = 2 * 2 * 2